 I recently needed to rename a Github Organization with about 80 repositories.
-While Github very helpfully creates automated redirects for your repos during the rename process, it is still best practice to go through and update the remote URLs for all of the repos you have cloned on your computer.
+While Github helpfully creates automated redirects for your repos during the rename process, it is still best practice to go through and update the remote URLs for all repos you have cloned on your computer.

 This is a pretty simple process for a single repository.
 You just need to set your